 '''

 SimpleArith.class SimpleArithImpl_Stub.class

 SimpleArithImpl_Skel.class SimpleArithImpl.java

 SimpleArithImpl.class SimpleArith.java

 %

 From version 1.2, Java has a reflection API that enables to inspect classes.

 The skeleton is not necessary if the server and the clients are all running

 Java version 1.2 or higher.

+The option -keep keeps the Java files and -v1.2 doesn't generate and the server and the clients are all running

 '''

-'''

-The option -keep keeps the Java files and -v1.2 doesn't generate skeleton files.
+skeleton files.
 (Default in Java 1.5)

-'''